Failure to disclose texts to Tory donor ‘shook confidence’ of PM’s adviser

 In a second message, he adds: “I should have said, as the trust isn’t set up yet (will be in January) approval is a doddle as it’s only me and I know where the £ will come from, so as soon as Lulu calls we can crack on.”

+A spokesman for the Prime Minister acknowledged that Mr Johnson got funding to decorate, and he said: “There is an annual grant for the Downing Street residences which allow for modernisation and upgrades, and ensuring that things work as they should.”

+But he added there were “extra costs … as has been set out”.

-In a letter to the Prime Minister on December 23, Lord Geidt said: “The new disclosure did not in fact result in change to my original assessment of your interests insofar as they related to the ministerial code.
+In a letter to the Prime Minister on December 23, Lord Geidt said the emergence of the messages “did not in fact result in change to my original assessment of your interests insofar as they related to the ministerial code”.

-“It did, however, expose a signal deficiency in the standards upon which the independent adviser and, by extension, the Prime Minister have an absolute right to rely in establishing the truth in such matters.
+“It did, however, expose a signal deficiency in the standards upon which the independent adviser and, by extension, the Prime Minister have an absolute right to rely in establishing the truth in such matters,” he said.

 “Indeed, the episode shook my confidence precisely because potential and real failures of process occurred in more than one part of the apparatus of government.
 I am very grateful to have your apology for these shortcomings and to know of your determination to prevent such a situation from happening again.”